Wireless carriers prepare for Super Bowl 2019

-The carriers have installed hundreds of new antennas and small cells (think mini cellular towers) in and around the Mercedes-Benz Stadium in Atlanta to increase the capacity of the network for the more than 1 million fans expected to come to town to root on either the New England Patriots or Los Angeles Rams for the Feb.
-3 game.
+The carriers have installed hundreds of new antennas and small cells (think mini cellular towers) in and around Mercedes-Benz Stadium in Atlanta to increase the capacity of the network for the more than 1 million fans expected to come to town to root on either the New England Patriots or the Los Angeles Rams at the game on Sunday.

-While the football fans won't be staying, much of the upgrades are permanent and will be used in 5G network upgrades.
-5G is the next generation of wireless that promises faster speeds and quicker network response times for new services like streaming VR and self-driving cars.
+While the football fans won't be staying, many of the upgrades are permanent and will be used in 5G network upgrades.
+The next wave of wireless, 5G promises faster speeds and quicker network response times for new services like streaming VR and self-driving cars.

-Because 5G builds on all these 4G foundational technologies, carriers will be able to reuse this gear when it's time to light up the next generation of wireless simply by upgrading the software.
+Because 5G builds on 4G foundational technologies, carriers will be able to reuse this gear when it's time to light up the next wireless generation simply by upgrading the software.

-As fans send selfies and share videos on social media, the volume of traffic on the nation's four biggest carriers is once again expected to hit records, topping last year's tsunami of data, which included Verizon's reported 18.8 terabytes of data flowing through its network during the game inside the stadium; AT&T's 7.2 TB of data, and Sprint's 9.7 TB of data both inside and outside the stadium.
+As fans send selfies and share videos on social media, the volume of traffic on the nation's four biggest carriers is once again expected to hit records, topping last year's tsunami of data.
+At the game in 2018, usage included Verizon's reported 18.8 terabytes of data flowing through its network during the game inside the stadium; AT&T's 7.2 TB of data, and Sprint's 9.7 TB of data both inside and outside the stadium.

 In order to handle all this traffic, carriers have been upgrading their networks both inside the stadium and throughout Atlanta, including Hartsfield-Jackson Atlanta International Airport, as well as popular tourist areas like Centennial Olympic Park.